Before you begin Make sure your PC meets the system requirements.

-From the Office home page select Install Office apps > Other install options.
+From the Microsoft 365 home page select Install Office apps > Other install options.
 (If you set a different start page, go to admin.microsoft.com/OLS/MySoftware.aspx.)

 Under Software, select Project.
 Choose the language and the bit version you want, then select Install.
 (To install 64-bit, under Version, select Advanced, choose 64-bit, and then select Install.)

 Tip: If Project isn't listed under the Software navigation heading on the left-side of your page, it probably means you don't have a license.
 Check if you have a license and if you don't, contact your admin and ask to have one assigned to you.

 Project should now begin downloading.
 Follow the prompts in Step 2 to complete the installation.